BlackWhiteYoshi/CircleDI/Readme_md/ConfigurationAndCustomization.md

 For constructing the Scope you can make use of the *CreateScope()* method.
-Every dependency of the ScopeProvider will be a parameter in *CreateScope()* or if the dependency has a [Dependency]-attribute, the dependency will be injected from the ServiceProvider instead
+Every dependency of the ScopeProvider will be a parameter in *CreateScope()* or if the dependency has a [Dependency]-attribute, the dependency will be injected from the ServiceProvider instead.

 Note:
 The service types of the ServiceProvider and ScopedProvider are the auto-generated interfaces.
 You can use them without getting a syntax error, however, at the point of generation the interfaces do not exist yet and therefore the generator will accept these types, but puts them in the global namespace.
 To solve this issue, you can correct the namespace by just declaring the interface type in the same namespace.
+If no interfaces are generated, then the service types are the ServiceProvider and ScopedProvider classes itself.

 ```csharp
 [ServiceProvider]